-- Dr. Harrison goes to see Joe after Barry calls off the heroics.
+- Wells goes to see Joe after Barry calls off the heroics.
 He tells Joe that his doubt is what is keeping Barry back from being a hero, in an effort for Joe to reconsider.

 - Caitlin's Anger Born of Worry when Barry admits to having black outs.
 Cisco states that the only other person he ever saw make her that mad was Ronnie, her deceased fiancée.

 - Barry saying that when he's out there doing his hero thing, his team are all out there with him, they were all struck by that lightning, and that they're all to thank for their victory.

 - This exchange:Wells: When some people break, they can't be put back together.Barry: And some people heal even stronger.

 - After a whole episode of conflict between the two, Barry thanks Joe for all he's done for him, including being a father.
 This said after Barry denounces Joe as a father-figure when Joe tries to get Barry to stop playing superhero.
 Considering that Joe has been told this repeatedly, and that he seems to believe that he's failed Barry as a father-figure, Barry's sentiments in the ending render him speechless, tears welling in his eyes!

 - Even better, Joe is going to help Barry prove his father's innocence.
 They even bond over pizza!